GStreamer/gstreamer/markdown/tutorials/basic/time-management.md

 Previously we did not provide a timeout to `gst_bus_timed_pop_filtered()`, meaning that it didn't return until a message was received.
-Now we use a timeout of 100 milliseconds, so, if no message is received, 10 times per second the function will return with a NULL instead of a `GstMessage`.
-We are going to use this to update our “UI”.
-Note that the timeout period is specified in nanoseconds, so usage of the `GST_SECOND` or `GST_MSECOND` macros is highly recommended.
+Now we use a timeout of 100 milliseconds, so, if no message is received during one tenth of a second, the function will return `NULL`.
+We are going to use this logic to update our “UI”.

+Note that the desired timeout must be specified as a `GstClockTime`, hence, in nanoseconds.
+Numbers expressing different time units then, should be multiplied by macros like `GST_SECOND` or `GST_MSECOND`.
+This also makes your code more readable.

 If we got a message, we process it in the `handle_message`` `function (next subsection), otherwise: